qwolilowp/Z_TENNOT_IU/README.md

 On Windows you might use a additional software to create virtual MIDI ports.
 We have tested virtualMIDI (get it from https://www.tobias-erichsen.de/software/virtualmidi.html)

 ## Notes
+* Use Chrome, there are Issues with other browsers.
 * Use the fullscreen mode of the browser to expand the button area.
 * No WebMidi, try the polyfill: https://github.com/cwilso/WebMIDIAPIShim